bentormey/bitcoin/metcalfe.md

 It's an abstraction that allows you to put a definite number to it, which you can use as a tool for comparison.

 Given that almost everyone disagrees on the valuation model for Bitcoin - or that it even has value - is it any surprise that it's volatile?

+##### Everything is energy

+Energy cannot be made or destroyed, ultimately everything we do from cooking food to building skyscrapers is just shuffling energy around.

+It's difficult to store energy, when you generate it you usually need to _do_ something with it, like turning a light on, charging your Tesla, or powering a Bitcoin node.

+In the same way that gold represents energy expended in the form of discovery, extraction, and processing, Bitcoin represents energy converted to hashes.

+_If Bitcoin is really digital gold, then it's also the vault you store it in and the armoured van you use to transport it._

+TBC

 ##### Putting it all together
 TBC